Graduate Alumni Interview: Natalie Kass

 I work as a site teacher for Champions after school program.

 Why did you come to the USF graduate program?

-I was working as a technical writer for My Reviewers at the time because I had just completed my BA in Technical Writing at USF.
-I knew some of the people in the Rhet/Comp program and they recruited me to teach FYC because teaching was always something I had wanted to do.
-After getting to teach my own classes and taking some of the Rhet/Comp courses, I fell in love with the field and will continue to teach and write as my career.
+I was working as a technical writer for My Reviewers at the time because I had just completed my BA in technical writing at USF.
+I knew some of the people in the rhet/comp program and they recruited me to teach first year composition because teaching was always something I had wanted to do.
+After getting to teach my own classes and taking some of the rhet/comp courses, I fell in love with the field and will continue to teach and write as my career.

 What was a unique opportunity you had at USF?

 The most beneficial opportunity for my growth at USF was getting to work as an Entrepreneurial Lead (EL) for the My Reviewers project with Dr. Joe Moxley.
 As an EL, Joe and our other business partner, Matt Mullarkey from the College of Business, travelled around the country presenting at edtech/academic conferences.
 This experience cultivated my entrepreneurial spirit and I got to learn so much about the business world even though I was getting an English degree!
 I'm very thankful for this opportunity because, after gaining this knowledge, I plan to start my own education business one day.